AsynchronousAI/cobalt/README.md

 ## TODO:
 - FFI
 - Copyright
+- Struct like in C
+- Enum like in C
+- Types like in C
+- - Types can be defined, but not checked
+- Custom types
-- Make a better linter
+- Make a better linter (far future)
+- Port libraries to JIT
+- Overall sync JIT
-- Integrate JIT
+- Cmake JIT
 - library installer